tls-devicer

-Passively collect and match JA4 fingerprints, TLS extensions, cipher order, HTTP/2 settings, and header consistency to strengthen device identity.
+tls-devicer passively collects and compares JA4 fingerprints, JA3/JA3S, extension order, cipher order, HTTP/2 settings, and header consistency to strengthen device identity matching.

 Important: tls-devicer does not derive JA4 itself.
 It consumes JA4 or related TLS signals from headers injected by an upstream edge such as Cloudflare, HAProxy with custom logic, Envoy filters, or another TLS terminator that can compute and forward them.